 Q. I'm taking a Leave of Absence for a year/term.
 How will my financial aid be impacted?

 A. A student taking a Leave of Absence is a relatively common occurrence here at Brown.
 Please refer to the General Questions section of our website for full details.
+If you chose to take a leave of absence, you may be required to return unearned aid and still may owe funds to the University.

 Q. I will be taking a Leave of Absence (LOA) from Brown University.
 Can I receive financial aid to help cover my living and/or personal expenses?